DyloG783/api-project/README.txt

 - Using 'cookie-parser' package to sign JWTs with environment variable secret.
 - Using 'jsonwebtoken' package for client side authentication.

+Authorization:
-Authorization: add roles for higher routes.
+!add roles for higher routes.
 Enforce access controls to ensure that authenticated users have the appropriate permissions to access specific resources within the API.
 Role-based access control (RBAC) or attribute-based access control (ABAC) can be used for this purpose.
+- Using 'jsonwebtoken' package for refresh tokens and access tokens which the latter are used to authorize protected routes.

 Input Validation: Validate and sanitize all input received from clients to prevent injection attacks such as SQL injection, XSS (Cross-Site Scripting), and CSRF (Cross-Site Request Forgery).